Instabuy-Ltda/Instabuy-Selecao/2023/integration-fev-23.md

 The test consists of updating products infos from an CSV file.
 You will have to read the file, parse the infos and make requests to the Instabuy API.
+When the program runs, all products from the csv file must be send to Instabuy API.
+There are some lines that contains errors and you should handle that.

 ## Authentication ##